 Hawaii is the ultimate tropical paradise with its white sandy beaches, crystal-clear waters full of multi-coloured fish weaving through fiery coral gardens and super friendly locals.
-To make the most out of these idyllic isles that make up the US State of Hawaii choose a Hawaiian cruise, either as part of a full World cruise, a Hawaii cruise from Los Angeles, or a cruise from San Francisco, hopping between each vibrant island.
+To make the most out of these idyllic isles that make up the US State of Hawaii choose from a range of Hawaii cruises, either as part of a full World cruise, a Hawaii cruise from Los Angeles, or a cruise from San Francisco, hopping between each vibrant island.

-Whether you're looking for fun-filled, active excursions, a chance to experience the fascinating culture and history of this slice of paradise or you'd simply like to sit back and relax in the tropical heat, a Hawaii cruise has something to offer families, solo cruisers, first time voyagers and seasoned cruisers alike.
+Whether you're looking for fun-filled, active excursions, a chance to experience the fascinating culture and history of this slice of paradise or you'd simply like to sit back and relax in the tropical heat, Hawaii cruises have something to offer families, solo cruisers, first time voyagers and seasoned cruisers alike.

 Thanks to the warm weather all year round, there is never a bad time for a Hawaii cruise with its lush green vegetation, stunning tropical blossom, warm 'aloha' welcomes all set against an awe-inspiring backdrop.
 However, there are differences in cruise fare, cruise availability and weather as the seasons change that you should be aware of before choosing when to travel.

 While in other places you'd expect high season to be in the summer, in Hawaii it's the winter months when elsewhere in the world weather is bad.
 During this popular time of year, you can expect fares to be higher and there to be more crowds, however there are more cruise lines available to take you on your cruise.
 In addition, the summer months can get busy as the kids are out of school, meaning that this is the perfect time of the year to cruise for families.